 - An overview is generally found just after the introductory statement.
 Write it just after the introductory sentence.
 It is because most IELTS examiners say that they prefer an overview in this location.

-- Overview doesn’t contain any specific information.
+- The overview doesn’t contain any specific information.
 So, avoid writing numbers in it.
 Use numbers for the detail part.

 - For two charts or graphs with no links in between, find two separate overviews.